PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Http://www.gatech.edu/bgsa/blackpages.html

 This page organizes links to African and African American resources.
+It is

 very helpful and complete.